-The complementarity between identity and worldview politics is also driven by policy meme induced changes in the "association" effect - the payoff to a poor white person from belonging to the higher income white group.
-Observe that in the presence of this "association effect", this utility from being a W group member is increasing in the relative income of group W. Further observe that the relative income of the W's is higher when the state is perceived to be $S_1$ rather than $S_0$ .
+The complementarity between identity and worldview politics is driven by policy meme induced changes in the "association" effect - the payoff to a poor W person from sharing an identity with the higher status (and income) W group.
+This intuition for this source of complementarity is easiest to observe when the identity driven utility is driven by (for example) relative group income.
+Now suppose that the relative income of the W's is higher when the state is perceived to be $S_1$ (and $a_1$ adopted) rather than when the state is $S_0$ (and the status-quo policy $a_0$ retained).
 This means that a policy meme, by persuading the voter that the state is $S_1$ , can increase the payoff from identity to those who belong to the W group.
 Therefore, in the presence of the "association" effect on identity, it is optimal for the political entrepreneur to invest more in discovering a policy meme.
-So for example, low-income white voters may be willing to support a policy that benefits a rich minority (e.g. financial deregulation), if its adoption gives them an indirect bump in utility - through association with other (now very) rich white beneficiaries of this policy.
+So for example, low-income white voters may be willing to support a policy that benefits a rich minority (e.g. financial deregulation), if its adoption gives them an indirect bump in utility through association with other (now very) rich white beneficiaries of this policy.